-Some members who take medications for different medical conditions and have high drug costs, or are in a DMP to help members use their opioids safely, may be able to get services through an MTM program.
+Some members who have certain chronic diseases and take medications that exceed a specific amount and have high drug costs or are in a DMP to help members use their opioids safely, may be able to get services through an MTM program.
 If you qualify for the program, a pharmacist or other health professional will give you a comprehensive review of all your medications.
 During the review, you can talk about your medications, your costs, and any problems or questions you have about your prescription and over-the-counter medications.
 You'll get a written summary which has a recommended to-do list that includes steps you should take to get the best results from your medications.
 You'll also get a medication list that will include all the medications you're taking, how much you take, and when and why you take them.
 In addition, members in the MTM program will receive information on the safe disposal of prescription medications that are controlled substances.